drakkan/sftpgo/README.md

 The `sftpgo.conf` configuration file contains the following sections:

 - **"sftpd"**, the configuration for the SFTP server
-    - `bind_port`, integer the port used for serving SFTP requests.
+    - `bind_port`, integer.
+The port used for serving SFTP requests.
 Default: 2022
     - `bind_address`, string.
 Leave blank to listen on all available network interfaces.
 Default: ""
     - `idle_timeout`, integer.
 Time in minutes after which an idle client will be disconnected.
 Default: 15
     - `max_auth_tries` integer.
 Maximum number of authentication attempts permitted per connection.
 If set to a negative number, the number of attempts are unlimited.
 If set to zero, the number of attempts are limited to 6.